onlinecity/gatewayapi-docs/docs/legacy.rst

 ===============

 For these APIs you need a set of credentials.
-These are different from the Oauth API the rest API uses.
+These are different from the API Keys the REST API uses.
 You'll find them in the dashboard, under Settings.

 If you are having problems connecting over SSL to gatewayapi.com, try badssl.gatewayapi.com.
 You can use badssl.gatewayapi.com without ssl, but we